 One of the most popular ways to stop scale from entering into a tankless water heater is by using a template-assisted crystallization filter inline ahead of the filter.
 Template-assisted crystallization (also called TAC) prevents calcium and magnesium minerals from emerging from the water and creating scale.
 TAC filters use tiny polymer beads covered in craters called “nucleation sites”.
 When the hard water flows over these beads, the calcium and magnesium ions deposit on these nucleation sites.
 As the nucleation sites continue to collect mineral ions, they form micro-crystals out of calcium and magnesium.

-TAC media can continue to isolate hardness ions and create micro-crystals for 3-5 years before requiring replacement.
+TAC media can continue to isolate hardness ions and create micro-crystals for 3 to 5 years before needing to be replaced.
 However, it is vital to note that the TAC beads are sensitive to chlorine.
 Chlorine is used by most municipal water suppliers as a water disinfectant, eliminating waterborne pathogenic bacteria.
 However, the chlorine will wear down the TAC media prematurely.
-Chlorine will monopolize the nucleation sites and micro-crystals will not form.
+Chlorine monopolizes the nucleation sites, preventing micro-crystals from forming.
 While most city water will not have exorbitant levels of chlorine, it is recommended that all TAC filters are preceded by a carbon filter.
 The carbon filter will adsorb the chlorine content, which will improve both the efficiency of the TAC filter as well as the taste of your water.

 Water softeners

-Water softeners are a fantastic way to preserve not only the lifespan and performance of your tankless water heater, but they’re also a worthwhile investment for anyone living on hard water.
-They will protect your heater from being choked with scale, as well as eliminate the myriad of headaches that water hardness brings to a home.
+Water softeners are a fantastic way to preserve not only the lifespan and performance of your tankless water heater, but they are also a worthwhile investment for anyone living in a region with hard water.
+Softeners protect your heater from being choked with scale, as well as eliminate the myriad of headaches that water hardness brings to a home.

 Sediment filters